fernandorrmartins/salesforce-debug-module/README.md

 <b>→ Default regex expression:</b> <pre>(?<=\\G.{340,400}),
 </pre>

-<br>• You can use set methods to change custom settings:
+• You can use set methods to change custom settings:
 <pre>
 <b>→ setMinSplitLenght</b>
 <b>→ setMaxSplitLenght</b>
 <b>→ setCharacterSplitSignal</b>
 </pre>

-<br>• You can use a method to change the breakline to a serializiation, where the code stops to break line and convert the value to a JSON, where sometimes we can see all the line.
+• You can use a method to change the breakline to a serializiation, where the code stops to break line and convert the value to a JSON, where sometimes we can see all the line.
 <pre>
 <b>→ serializeLog</b>
 </pre>